 This is a pretty simply one, but very profound.

-I have a fear of rejection, and though it no longer cripples me from taking action it’s still there.
+I have a fear of rejection, and though it no longer cripples me from taking action it’s still there to a small extent.

 When I started doing sales a few years ago and had to walk up to people, I realized smiling always seemed to help me with feeling a bit more comfortable and calmer in my interaction with others.